josephmontes/VAA/README.md

 ### Sean Doolittle
   - In 2019, the wOBA against his 4-Seam Fastball was 0.329
-  - In 2021, when he threw his 4-Seam Fastball a qualifying amount of times and it was ineffective, the wOBA value against it was also only a few points above the league average .350 wOBA value
+  - In 2021, the next season that he threw his 4-Seam Fastball a qualifying amount of time, it was ineffective but the wOBA value against it was also only a few points above the league average .350 wOBA value
-    - In that 2021 season, his age 34 season, he threw 702 4-Seam Fastballs, and, according to the table below, his 'good' 4-Seamer rate also dropped over 6% like Pagán's
+    - In that 2021 season, his 'good' 4-Seamer rate also dropped over 6% like Emilio Pagán's
       #### 2021
       ![Screenshot 2023-09-11 200535](https://github.com/josephmontes/VAA/assets/125607783/d4ce8ae1-6732-4ce6-8b1e-d6c4e767388c)

-- What's interesting here is that his 4-Seam Fastballs that were categorized as 'good', according to VAA and location, were still extremely effective, while the ineffective ones were hit at 0.377 wOBA
+- What I want to highlight here is that his 4-Seam Fastballs that were categorized as 'good', according to VAA and location, were still extremely effective, while the ineffective ones were hit at 0.377 wOBA
-  - I believe it is safe to assume that if Sean Doolittle was able to maintain his 30% 'Rate', then his 4-Seam Fastball would not have ended up regressing in this 2021 season
+  - I believe it is safe to assume that if Sean Doolittle, and Emilio Pagán, were able to maintain their 30%+ 'Rate', then their 4-Seam Fastball would not have ended up regressing in this 2021 season
-  - He has not thrown more than 50 4-Seam Fastballs in a season since this 2021 season
+- Sean Doolittle has not thrown more than 50 4-Seam Fastballs in a season since this 2021 season

 ## List of pitchers with 30%+ 'Rate' & wOBA > 0.350 on their 4-Seam Fastball